 What is spear phishing?

 One of the most common threats to business and individual systems is phishing.
 This form of hacking is well known and many users have educated themselves on the more traditional methods used by hackers.
-This has forced hackers to come up with different phishing techniques, and one of the methods that is causing problems is spear phishing.
+This has forced hackers to come up with different phishing methods, and one of the techniques that is causing problems is spear phishing.

 What is spear phishing?